Bitport

 Bitport, also known as Bitport.io, is a freemium browser-based cloud BitTorrent downloader providing users with the ability to stay anonymous.

-Bitport allows downloading Torrent files without the need to use private internet connection.
+Bitport allows downloading Torrent files without the need to use a private internet connection.
 Seeding and leeching of files runs on the server side of the client.
 Users are then able to download files as a direct link download.
 This direct download is in the case of Bitport further encrypted using SSL providing a further layer of privacy protection.

 It features File streaming, mass zip downloading, FTP access, CDN servers IDM support, antivirus check, and SSL encryption.